glucksfall/pleione/docs/functions/statistical.rst

 Statistical Objective Functions
 ===============================

+We implemented three equivalence tests to determine if two distribution are similar in a interval.
+The interval is defined by default as one standard deviation of experimental data for the two one-sided t-tests (TOST) and the Double Mann-Whitney U-test (DUT).
+In the case of the Wellek's test (WMWET), the equivalence interval is :math:`\epsilon_1 = 0.3129` and :math:`\epsilon_2 = 0.2661`.

 We implemented the Mann-Whitney U-test (MWUT) to calculate the error between experimental data and simulations.
 The U-test is a non-parametric statistical test that, within a confidence level, determine if a stochastic repeated